16 Mar 22 | 15:49:43

 Traits: Passionate, but occasionally obsessive and shallow.

-Examples of Lovers: Chanel, Haagen-Dazs, M&S, Princess Diana.
+Examples of Lovers: Chanel, Haagen-Dazs, M&S, and Princess Diana.

 Magicians make dreams come true.
 They are always coming up with solutions for problems through their knowledge of how the world works.
 Magician brands are all about bringing something special into the lives of their customers.